jack0son/web3-sendee/README.md

-# 📬 sendee
+# 💸 sendee

 **Just send it** ✔️

 Web3 microservice with self healing subscriptions and transactions.
 Easily spin up a web3 backend without worrying about transaction juggling, provider failures, or subscription reliability.
+Built with [📬 Wact](https://github.com/jack0son/wact).

 Run me as service, or start me from your dApp backend code.
-When I start a fire, I'll set it 🔥 at a safe distance.
+When I catch 🔥, it will be at a safe distance.

-- Self healing subscriptions (events, blockheaders)
+- ✔️ Self healing subscriptions (events, blockheaders)
-- Intelligent transaction submission (indempotence, gas calculation, nonce and address pool management)
+- ✔️ Intelligent transaction submission (indempotence, gas calculation, nonce and address pool management)
-- Provider redundancy (provide a list of fall-through providers)
+- ✔️ Provider redundancy (provide a list of fall-through providers)
-- Isolate frequent web3 faults from the rest of your application
+- ✔️ Isolate frequent web3 faults from the rest of your application
-- Built-in monitoring with sentry or twitter DMs
+- ✔️ Built-in monitoring with sentry or twitter DMs

 **Why?**